How to Stand Up for Yourself

 “How to set boundaries” is a code phrase for “how to stand up for yourself”.
-I’ve stood up for myself in unhealthy ways in the past by yelling, trying to look intimidating (ha!), and whatnot.
+I’ve stood up for myself in unhealthy ways in the past by yelling, trying to look intimidating (ha!), being mean, and whatnot.
 I’ve learned that I can’t fight fire with fire.
-My husband can out-yell and out-intimidate me every time.
+My husband can out-yell, out-intimidate, and out-mean me every time.

 Creating personal boundaries gives me a leg-up on my abuser, even though he doesn’t respect the concept of a boundary.
 When he’s raging but I calmly state my boundary and follow through, I feel great!
 I feel that although he is acting horribly, I can stand up for myself and keep my self-respect.

 Writing my boundaries in these four easy steps helps me think them through so they’re empowering, honest, and effective.